siddharth-pro/gitSiddharth.github.io/projects.md

 #### [View Project](/serialfpga.html)

 ### Design of an I²C to read data from LM75A
-* Design and testbench coded in verilog.
+* Design and testbench coded in Verilog.
 * Address and data cycles are as per the datasheet of LM75A.
 * Design is implemented on Spartan 3E FPGA of Papilio One FPGA board.
 * Temperature data is obtained in hexadecimal and displayed on seven segment display.